You are here

 12 credit hours

-Duke University School of Nursing students interested in adding the HIV/AIDS specialty to their academic file must complete the HIV/AIDS Specialty Enrollment Form.
-This form must be submitted to the Office of Admissions and Student Services no later than 10 days prior to the start of the semester.
+Duke University School of Nursing students interested in adding this specialty to their academic plan must complete the Add a Specialty Form.
+This form must be submitted to the MSN Program Office via email (son‐firstname.lastname@example.org) at least 10 days prior to the start of the semester.

 The HIV specialty prepares students to manage the full spectrum of primary health care needs of HIV-infected adolescents and adults in a variety of outpatient clinical settings such as community health centers, Ryan White-funded HIV clinics, infectious disease specialty clinics, health department clinics, and academic medical centers.